Seasoned Direction In Setting Up A Business

 Partnerships: A partnership is created when two or more persons decide to carry on as co-owners a business for profit.
-There must be a sharing of profit and losses, joint ownership, and equal rights of partners concerning management of the business.
+There must be a sharing of profit and losses, joint ownership, and equal rights of partners concerning the management of the business.
 Partners are co-owners of the business who also have a right to share in profits.
 It also offers “pass-through” taxation treatment.
 Instead of the business paying taxes on profits, the taxes are paid by the shareholders on their personal income forms at individual rather than corporate rates.

 Limited Liability Partnership (LLP): Like a partnership, an LLP allows a partnership to continue as a pass-through entity for tax purposes.
 However, it also limits the personal liability of the partners.
 A limited partner’s liability is limited by their investment in the firm.
-It is important to understand that an LP must be formed in compliance with state statute.
+It is important to understand that an LP must be formed in compliance with state statutes.

-Limited liability limited partnerships (LLLP): A limited liability limited partnership is different from a limited partnership in that the liability of a general partner in an LLLP is limited to the amount of his or her investments in the firm.
+Limited liability limited partnerships (LLLP): A limited liability limited partnership is different from a limited partnership, in that the liability of a general partner in an LLLP is limited to the amount of his or her investments in the firm.

-C-Corporations: Most corporations are C-corporations.
+C corporations: Most corporations are C corporations.
 It is the company rather than the owners that pays the taxes.
 Generally, owners and stockholders are responsible for the company’s debts only to the extent of their investment in the company.
 Typically, a board of directors makes decisions.

-S-Corporation: An S corporation is taxed like a partnership (pass-through taxation treatment), but must have 100 or fewer shareholders.
+S corporation: An S corporation is taxed like a partnership (pass-through taxation treatment), but must have 100 or fewer shareholders.

-Limited Liability Company (LLC) : A limited liability company combines the limited liability aspects of a corporation along with the tax advantages of a partnership.
+Limited Liability Company (LLC): A limited liability company combines the limited liability aspects of a corporation along with the tax advantages of a partnership.

 There are other considerations when it comes to setting up a business such as shareholders, family member investment and spousal interest.
 The best time to consider these factors is at the onset of your business plan.
 We can help.